British space programme: British space vehicles (1950–1985)

 Beginning in 1950, the UK developed and launched several space rockets, as well as developing space planes.
 These included the Black Knight and Blue Streak rockets.
 During this period, the launcher programmes were administered in succession by the Ministry of Supply, the Ministry of Aviation, the Ministry of Technology and the Department of Trade and Industry.
 Rockets were tested on the Isle of Wight, RAF Spadeadam, and Woomera in South Australia.

 A major satellite launch vehicle was proposed in 1957 based on Blue Streak and Black Knight technology.
 This was named Black Prince, but the project was cancelled in 1960 due to lack of funding.
 Blue Streak rockets continued to be launched as the first stage of the European Europa carrier rocket until Europa's cancellation in 1972.
 The smaller Black Arrow launcher was developed from Black Knight and was first launched in 1969 from Woomera.
-The program was soon cancelled.
+The programme was soon cancelled.
 In 1971, the last Black Arrow (R3) launched Prospero X-3, becoming the first (and last) satellite to be placed in orbit by a British launch vehicle.

 By 1972, British government funding of both Blue Streak and Black Arrow had ceased, and no further government-backed British space rockets were developed.
 Other space agencies, notably NASA, were used for subsequent launches of British satellites.
 Communication with the Prospero X-3 was terminated in 1996.

 Falstaff, a British hypersonic test rocket, was launched from Woomera between 1969 and 1979.

 In 1960 the British Space Development Company, a consortium of thirteen large industrial companies, was set up by Robert Renwick, 1st Baron Renwick to plan the world's first commercial communication satellite company, Renwick becoming the executive director.
 With Blue Streak, Britain had the technology to make it possible, but the idea was rejected by the British government on the grounds that such a system could not be envisaged in the next 20 years (1961–1981).
 The United States would eventually set up COMSAT in 1963, resulting in Intelsat, a large fleet of commercial satellites.
 The first of Intelsat's fleet, Intelsat I, was launched in April 1965.

 The official national space programme was revived in 1982 when the British government funded the HOTOL project, an ambitious attempt at a re-usable space plane using air-breathing rocket engines designed by Alan Bond.
 Work was begun by British Aerospace.
 However, having classified the engine design as 'top secret' the government then ended funding for the project, terminating it.